Cook County Poor Farm, Illinois: Tuberculosis hospital (1899–1907)

-The majority of consumptive (tubercular) patients in Cook County were cared for in Chicago at the Cook County Hospital until 1899.
-Inmates at the Poorhouse who were consumptive were housed in a small building, #9, at Dunning..
-In 1899, the county decided to build its third major institution at Dunning, a Tuberculosis Hospital.
+The majority of consumptive (tubercular) patients in Cook County were cared for at Cook County Hospital in Chicago until 1899.
+Consumptive inmates at the Poor Farm were housed in a small building designated No. 9.
+In 1899, the county decided to build its third major institution at Dunning, a tuberculosis Hospital.
 The hospital was built in the southeast corner of the property, near the intersection of Narragansett and Irving Park Road.
-The new Tuberculosis hospital, called the Tuberculosis Pavilion, was opened in late 1903.
-It was a five-building complex of wood-frame buildings.
-The center building was a two-story administration building and central dining room.
-Each of the five residential wards measured 52 x 65 ft.
-A two-story building was added in 1907 for the more advanced Tuberculosis patients.
+Known as the Tuberculosis Pavilion, it opened in late 1903 as a five-building wood-frame complex.
+The central building served as the administration building and dining hall, and each of the five residential wards measured 52 x 65 ft.
+A two-story building was added in 1907 for patients with advanced Tuberculosis patients.